opethe1st/github.io/_posts/2019-12-20-adding-more-features.md

 That's all of the features in the JSON specification. 😄.

 Notice that to add these new features I didn't have to change already working code and I had tests to prove that it all works like expected.

 That's the all, right?

 Wrong.

-The next step when writing a library is to benchmark it and then try to optimise.
+The next step when writing a library is to benchmark it and then optimise.
 I was curious how my code compared with the standard libraries implementation.
-That's the topic for the next blog post.
+This step is the subject of the next blog post

 Stay tuned!